laravel/nova-docs/src/customization/menus.md

 MenuItem::filter('Filtered Users', User::class, NameFilter::make(), 'Hemp');
 ```

-#### Using Multiple Filters with Filtered Resource Menu Items
+#### Using Multiple Filters With Filtered Resource Menu Items

 You may also pass multiple filters to a resource menu item.
-For instance, let's pretend you wanted to create a menu item that linked to your User resource, with both users that had an email ending in `@laravel.com` with the status of `active`.
-You could create your filter like this:
+For instance, let's imagine you wanted to create a menu item that linked to your `User` resource, showing users that have an email ending in `@laravel.com` and that also have a status of `active`:

 ```php
 use App\Nova\User;